 Rare Book Collection

 This category of materials consists chiefly of older editions of monographs, rare journals, fragile, scarce, and valuable books and printed materials not suitable for housing in the open stacks of the Ryerson library.
-Items are listed in the library catalogue and can be access by appointment.
+Items are listed in the library catalogue and can be accessed by appointment.

 Acquisition Criteria For the Rare Books Collection